Michigan National Guard Soldier journeys full circle at African Lion 22

 |0

-This work, Michigan National Guard Soldier journeys full circle at African Lion 22 [Image 2 of 2], by CPT Joe Legros, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Michigan National Guard Soldier journeys full circle at African Lion 22, by CPT Joe Legros, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT